 The Versatile Uses of Silica Gel for Food Packaging

-Most silica gel sachets are packed in suitable material that promote the absorption of moisture and other harmful elements that can affect the food.
+Most silica gel sachets are packed in a suitable material that promotes the absorption of moisture and other harmful elements that can affect the food.
 Generally, it is made from Tyvek or polyester fabric.
 The other important consideration of using silica gel is that it can be regenerated, or can be used multiple times.
-The only requirement in this case is to heat it to a precise temperature (about 250*F for about 2 hours) to release all the unwanted stored substances in its pores.
+The only requirement, in this case, is to heat it to a precise temperature (about 250*F for about 2 hours) to release all the unwanted stored substances in its pores.

-Especially in the case of Iso malt and cooked sugar that easily absorb moisture, silica gel is the perfect choice to preserve their longevity.
+Especially in the case of Isomalt and cooked sugar that easily absorbs moisture, silica gel is the perfect choice to preserve their longevity.
 These products are especially known to get sticky in the presence of moisture.
 Such properties and features make silica gel an ideal choice for keeping products free from moisture.